Careers and Majors

 Talking to your academic advisor is an excellent first step when contemplating majors or minors.
 Advisors are familiar with the majors and minors in their division and can get you started in thinking about your options.
 In addition, each academic department has a director of undergraduate studies, and larger departments also include a lecturer-advisor.
 These faculty can tell you about the programs of study, special opportunities for undergraduates, and graduate school and careers in their fields.
-The Undergraduate Bulletin provides complete information about the requirements for all majors and minors, as well as the complete listing of all courses offered by each department.
+The UNC Catalog provides complete information about the requirements for all majors and minors, as well as the complete listing of all courses offered by each department.

 University Career Services offers online tools to help you identify your interests and skills, personality and values, and how they can be matched with your educational and careers and goals.
 UCS counselors will discuss the results of these tools with you, and can guide you in devising a plan for further action.
 The UCS and their offices on the second floor of Hanes Hall provide many additional resources, whether you are just beginning to explore careers and majors, or are looking into internships, writing a resume, or preparing for job interviews.